Bureau Policy for Requesting Records, Including Decisions

 - Request includes a signed and dated authorization release from the claimant (authorization release is valid if submitted within 60 days of date on form).

 Remember to include the following information when requesting records: claimant’s name, social security number, injury date(s), and party representation.
-The request should be mailed to the Bureau of Workers’ Compensation, Attention: Records Unit, 1171 South Cameron Street, Room 109, Harrisburg, PA 17104-2501, or fax to (717) 783-6365.
+The request should be mailed to the Bureau of Workers’ Compensation, Attention: Records Unit, 1171 South Cameron Street, Room 109, Harrisburg, PA 17104-2501, or faxed to (717) 783-6365 (with the exception of subpoena requests).
 To have these records certified, simply note that in your request.
-Note that certified copies of decisions can only be forwarded by U.S. mail.
+Please note that certified copies of decisions can only be forwarded by U.S. mail.
 If certification is not needed, the copy can be sent by mail or by fax.